huggingface/blog/annotated-diffusion.md

 The network is built up as follows:
 * first, a convolutional layer is applied on the batch of noisy images, and position embeddings are computed for the noise levels
 * next, a sequence of downsampling stages are applied.
-Each downsampling stage consists of 2 ResNet/ConvNeXT blocks + layernorm + attention + residual connection + a downsample operation
+Each downsampling stage consists of 2 ResNet/ConvNeXT blocks + groupnorm + attention + residual connection + a downsample operation
 * at the middle of the network, again ResNet or ConvNeXT blocks are applied, interleaved with attention
 * next, a sequence of upsampling stages are applied.
-Each upsampling stage consists of 2 ResNet/ConvNeXT blocks + layernorm + attention + residual connection + an upsample operation
+Each upsampling stage consists of 2 ResNet/ConvNeXT blocks + groupnorm + attention + residual connection + an upsample operation
 * finally, a ResNet/ConvNeXT block followed by a convolutional layer is applied.

 Ultimately, neural networks stack up layers as if they were lego blocks (but it's important to [understand how they work](http://karpathy.github.io/2019/04/25/recipe/)).